 Hajj or pilgrimage to Makkah, the “Mother City Of Islam”, is the fifth pillar of Islam.
 It takes place in the month of “Dhu al-Hijjah” which means “month of pilgrimage“, it is the twelfth month of the lunar calendar.
 Hajj is performed from the 8th to the 13th of Dhu al-Hijjah.

-Hajj is performed at the Kaaba which is located in the center of the great mosque Makkah
+Hajj is also included in the 5 pillar of Islam that is performed at the Kaaba which is located in the center of the great mosque Makkah.

-“Masjid al-Haram” and Muslims orient towards Kaaba in prayer and considers the Kaaba as the holiest place on earth and Allah Almighty explained the merits of the Kaaba in these words
+“Masjid al-Haram” and Muslims orient towards Kaaba in prayer and consider the Kaaba as the holiest place on earth Allah Almighty explained the merits of the Kaaba in these words

 What Does Hajj (Pilgrimage) Mean?